 We are a medium sized, comprehensive university with about 6,000 undergraduates and a smaller number of graduate students, mostly at the Masters level.
 The Department of Biology is in the College of Arts and Sciences; the other colleges are Engineering, Nursing, and the Villanova School of Business.

-Certainly!
-Villanova has consistently been ranked #1 by US News and World Report in its annual evaluation of Regional (Masters-granting) universities in the North, including 2011.
+Villanova has consistently been ranked #1 by US News and World Report in its annual evaluation of Regional (Masters-granting) universities in the North.
 We are dedicated to excellence in undergraduate and graduate education both in and outside of the classroom.
-Many of our values and goals are articulated in our Mission Statements for the undergraduate and graduate programs.
+Many of our values and goals are articulated in our Mission Statements for the Undergraduate and Graduate programs.

 Villanova’s attractive suburban campus is 12 miles west of Philadelphia, and is conveniently accessible by commuter train as well as by car.